The Gaucho Way

 Finish the day with a descent past a marble outcropping, sculpted by time and the elements, and walk across forested pasture to the dock, boats, houses and barns of the main ranch, all of which you’ve been glimpsing from a distance.
 It will be a long, satisfying day finished with a wholesome meal, a glass of fine Chilean wine, and falling asleep in the rustic, comfortable guest house while listening to the horses soft grazing on home pasture.

-Trekking distance is approximately 12 km.
-(7 mi.) of mountainous terrain.
+Trekking distance is approximately 12 kilometers (7 mi.).

 Day 4: Begin the day with yerba mate, a bitter tea sipped from a gourd through a metal straw.
 It is a traditional start to any Patagonia day and an important social custom.
 After a hearty breakfast, you finish preparations this morning for your supported trek up the Solér Valley and toward the icefield.
 You’ll follow horse trails and carry only the essentials in your daypack.
 There are several short creek crossings so don’t forget those sandals or water shoes.